 Greenville is a very ethnically-diverse city.
 The people who call Greenville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Greenville residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Greenville include English, German, Italian, and Scots-Irish.

 The most common language spoken in Greenville is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.